Ussé, Sleeping Beauty chateau

 The very popular fairy tale « Sleeping Beauty » comes alive as you discover the rooms of the chateau.
 Princess Aurora, the wicked fairy, the charming prince… all along the visit, children and adults alike are taken by this fantasy world.

 Besides Charles Perrault, other great figures have contributed to the history of this place: Mister Le Nôtre to begin with.
 This gardener became renowned for his work in the gardens of Versailles.
 He showed off his skills in Touraine at the chateau of Ussé.
-And in order to admire the design of these magnificent gardens, Vauban imagined and created the terraces.
+And in order to admire the design of this magnificent garden and its orange trees, Vauban imagined created the terraces with its genius for fortifications.

 Later, the renowned French writer Chateaubriand brought Lebanon cedars from the Holy Land, to plant in the park.
 Inside the chateau the well-known French architect Mansart, created the majestic staircase.